bboyle/testtwf-content-kit/README.md

 # Include the following in your README.md file:

-This is the YourTopicName Content Kit.
-It contains everything you need to present/teach a one hour presentation on YourTopicName.
+This is the Test the Web Forward Content Kit.
+It contains everything you need to present/teach a one hour presentation on Test the Web Forward.

+[Test the Web Forward](http://testthewebforward.org/) is W3C's one stop shop for Open Web Platform testing.
+This content kit will help you teach developers what they need to know to get involved.
+It is ideally suited to authors with experience working closely with the browser APIs.
+Their expertise may be broad across a number of areas (e.g. DOM) or specific to one particular specification.
+Library/polyfill authors in particular have detailed implementation knowledge that would be useful for contributing to interoperability tests.

-To get started, visit [This project's index file.](index.html).
+To get started, visit [This project's index file](index.html).

 You can get much more detailed instructions on writing a content kit from our [Making a new content kit guide](http://chrisdavidmills.github.io/content-kit-guide/).